COMCIFS/Dictionary-Writing-Workshop/Handout-Part1.rst

-The ontology and format-ontology linkage are often only informally or partially specified, relying on a common store of scientific knowledge and obvious meanings of shorthand data names found in specifications.
+The ontology and format-ontology linkage are often only informally or partially specified, relying on a common store of scientific knowledge and obvious meanings of shorthand data names.
 This approach is reasonably effective in some contexts.
-A more formal approach describes the ontology using a set of standard attributes in a machine-readable file, which allows computers to validate and assist in construction.
+A more formal approach describes the ontology using a set of standard attributes in a machine-readable file.
 Later in this course we will show how to use CIF tools to write such a formal ontology.

 Note that the ontology may be cleanly separated from the particular format used to encode the data values.
 This is in a sense obvious when